BrianHepler/MMM-WeasleyClock/MosquittoSetup.md

 We're going to use Let's Encrypt and their automated application to create, download and maintain signed certificates.
 I pulled these steps from [Pi My Life Up](https://pimylifeup.com/raspberry-pi-ssl-lets-encrypt/) and they worked pretty well.
 1. Install CertBot on your MQTT server: `sudo apt-get install certbot`
 2. Using your router, forward ports 80 and 443 to your MQTT server.
-3. Run CertBot to generate & sign your certificates: `certbot certonly --standalone -d [your subdomain here duckdns.org]`
+3. Run CertBot to generate & sign your certificates: `sudo certbot certonly --standalone -d [your subdomain here duckdns.org]`
 4. When prompted, enter your email address.